The Inside Job

 Perception is totally determined by how we think about a particular thing, person or situation.
 If the way we perceive something creates a disturbing response we have the power to change how we see the situation, person, or thing.
 If we can change how we see it, our feeling about it changes and our response to it alters, leading to a new life.

 Changing how we think takes a lot of work, commitment, and effort.
 BUT it is worth it.
 It is called an inside job because no one can see the way we change our thoughts.
 I think of it as what happens to the caterpillar within the chrysalis.
 No one sees the process of the changing perception, just the result.

 I grew up believing my dad was some kind of monster and his purpose in life was to make sure I never enjoyed my life, had fun or felt loved.
 My own personal freedom came from changing my outlook about him and his own purpose.

-It wasn’t until I realized that even though we did share the same fears that was not the pearl I needed to find.
+It wasn’t until I realized that even though we did share the same fears that were not the pearl I needed to find.
 I REALIZED THAT WE WERE BOTH CHILDREN OF GOD AND AT OUR CORE UNDER ALL THE FEAR WE WERE AND WE ARE THE LOVE THAT GOD CREATED US TO BE.
-With that I began to heal.
-No one actually got to see all of the process, but they did get to see the man I’ve become as a result.
+With that, I began to heal.
+No one actually got to see all of the processes, but they did get to see the man I’ve become as a result.